 Debayan Sarkhel is from India.
 An Engineer by profession, he's working in one of the major Power Producing companies in India.
 Married and blessed with a daughter.
 His daughter has completed MBA in adventure Tourism from Indian Institute Of Travel & Tourism Management and now attached with Intrepid, posted at Delhi.

-Debayan also wrote for us an article on the fascinating prehistoric paintings of Ongna.
+Debayan also wrote for us an article on the amazing rock paintings of Kabra Hills.